yusukegoto/cap_rsync/README.md

 # README

-This repository is for training for capistrano rsync.
+This repository is for training of capistrano rsync.

 using [bladrak/capistrano-rsync](https://github.com/Bladrak/capistrano-rsync).